methodicalcloud/everythingshouldbevirtual.com/_posts/2017/2017-01-24-ansible-ssh-known-host-keys.md

     - Ansible
   redirect_from:
     - /ansible-ssh-known-host-keys
-excerpt: "I wanted to throw this together mainly for my own reference but maybe it will help someone else as well.
-I had a need to add every host's ssh keys to..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 I wanted to throw this together mainly for my own reference but maybe it will help someone else as well.
 I had a need to add every host's ssh